Christianity in Japan

 History of Christianity in Japan

 Unknown to even many Japanese, Japan has a long history of Christianity.
 The usual dating of Japan’s first contact with Christianity is 1549.
-However, some feel that there is sufficient evidence to claim that Nestorian missionaries arrived in Japan via India, China and Korea in 199 AD and by 400 AD had planted the first churches in Japan.
+However, some feel that there is sufficient evidence to claim that Nestorian missionaries arrived in Japan via China and planted the first churches in Japan by the turn of the 10th century.

 In 1549, Francis Xavier, a Jesuit priest, arrived in Japan.
 His stamina, zeal and willingness to suffer resulted in thousands of conversions in just two short years.
 Unfortunately, the Church soon adopted some extreme methods to advance itself, including the introduction of Buddhist and Shinto religious elements into Christian worship and using feudal lords to coerce their subjects to convert.
 The shoguns were also eventually persuaded that Christianity was an attempt to soften them up for European conquest.
 Added to that, quarrels among rival missionary groups aggravated the situations and as a result, as many as 280,000 Japanese Christians were persecuted and thousands were martyred.
 In 1626, Christianity was banned in Japan.
 For the next 250 years, Japan closed its door to the rest of the world.